Private School Act

 2. Supervision of account books, documents and asset information.

-4. Supervision of other matters as indicated in the Rules.
+4. Supervision of other matters as indicated in the donation charter.

-If the rewards and grants the school legal person receives from the school authority amount to 25% of its revenue in the preceding year or NT$100 million, the legal person authority may appoint an impartial third party as the legal person’s public-interest supervisor, whose powers are the same as those of the other supervisors and who may be replaced or displaced when circumstances require.
+If the rewards and grants the school legal person receives from the competent authorities of schools amount to more than or equal to 25% of its revenue in the preceding year or NT$100 million, the competent authority of legal persons may appoint an impartial third party as the legal person’s public supervisor, whose powers are the same as those of the other supervisors and who may be replaced or displaced when circumstances require.

-Rules governing qualifications, appointment of and expenses incurred as a result of the public-interest supervisor shall be drawn up by the Ministry.
+Regulations governing qualifications, appointment of and expenses incurred as a result of the public supervisor shall be drawn up by the Ministry of Education.

 Article 20

-Persons meeting one of the following criteria shall not be founders, board members or supervisors:
+Persons under any of the following circumstances shall not serve as founders, board members or supervisors:

-1. Having been president or board member of a private school belonging to a juridical person, or president, board member or supervisor of a school legal person, or schoolmaster of a private school, who have abused their power to commit crimes and been convicted, removed from office or dismissed before the Law, amended on (date), entered into force.
+1. Having been chairperson or board member of a private school belonging to a juridical person, or chairperson, board member or supervisor of a school legal person, or principal/president of a private school, who have abused their power to commit crimes and been convicted, removed from office or dismissed prior to the implementation of the amendments made on December 18, 2007 to the Act.

 2. Having been sentenced to one year or longer in prison and completed serving their time for less than three years.